SteeltoeOSS/Documentation/docs/docs/v3/configuration/index.md

 * Environment variables
 * Custom providers

-To better understand .NET configuration services, you should read the [ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/configuration) documentation.
+To better understand .NET configuration services, see the [ASP.NET Core documentation](https://learn.microsoft.com/aspnet/core/fundamentals/configuration).
 Note that, while the documentation link suggests this service is tied to ASP.NET Core, it is not.
 It can be used in many different application types, including Console, ASP.NET 4.x., UWP, and others.

 Steeltoe adds additional configuration providers to the preceding list:

 * Spring Cloud Config Server
 * Cloud Foundry
-* Kubernetes (Config Maps and Secrets)
 * Placeholder resolvers
 * RandomValue generator
+* Kubernetes (Config Maps and Secrets)

 Steeltoe also provides hosting extensions for dynamically binding ASP.NET Core to ports assigned by cloud platforms.